RohitSBargaje/NAGP_Node_Mongo_K8S_App/README.md

 Note: Go to the root directory for executing the below commands

-Creating a new Kubernetes namespace kubectl apply -f ./k8s-GCP/namespace.yaml
+Creating a new Kubernetes namespace:-

+kubectl apply -f ./k8s-GCP/namespace.yaml

-Swith to this namespace:-
+Switch to this namespace:-

 kubectl config set-context --current --namespace=nagp